garethr/garethr-diamond/README.md

     include diamond

+This installs diamond but doesn't ship the metrics anywhere, it just runs the archive handler.

 ## Configuration

-This module currently exposes a few configurable options, for the Graphite host and polling interval.
+This module currently exposes a few configurable options, for example the Graphite host and polling interval.
 So you can also do:

     class { 'diamond':
-      host     => 'graphite.example.com',
+      graphite_host => 'graphite.example.com',
       interval      => 10
     }

 Diamond supports a number of different handlers, for the moment this